-In our world today, every bit of news and media comes in short, easy-to-read snippets that seek to get the point across very quickly.
+In our world today, news and media comes in short, easy-to-read snippets that get the point across quickly.

 This way of thinking has seeped into the way we read the Bible.
-With our phones always in front of us, we can fall into viewing the Word of God as something to fit into a tweet or lay over a beautiful mountain landscape on Instagram.
-We have shifted from reading the Bible for ourselves to reading short Bible verses or opinions shared by others.
+With our phones always in front of us, we can fall into viewing the Word of God as something to fit into a tweet or lay over a beautiful landscape on Instagram.
+We’ve shifted from reading the Bible for ourselves to reading short Bible verses or opinions shared by others.

-As Christians today, it is easier to retweet a Bible verse for all of our followers to see than to spend half an hour reading the Bible and become a more effective follower of Jesus.
+As Christians today, it’s easier to repost a Bible verse for all of our followers to see than to spend half an hour reading the Bible and become a more effective follower of Jesus.
 And this is a problem.
 Jesus Himself told us in John 15:4, “Remain in me, as I also remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.”

 We are called to remain and abide in Jesus, and the way we remain in Him is through Scripture.
-This means the majority of our “quiet time” should not be spent with the words of social media in front of us, but the words of God our Father.
+This means the majority of our “quiet time” should not be spent with the words of social media in front of us.
 The Bible is not something we can just scroll through and double tap our favorite parts.
 It’s something we must read, study, meditate on and then let change our life.

 Our daily dose of Scripture should come before we ever check our phone.
 But this is going to be a hard habit to create.
 So how do we do this?